1. What is Homespot?

 • If you have 2 children of the same sex aged 8 years or over they can share a bedroom if you wish.

-• If you wish to move to a house the same size as the one you live in just now, we will not consider any overcrowding priority you may have.
+• If you wish to move to a property the same size as the one you live in just now, we will not consider any overcrowding priority you may have.

-• Due to the lack of larger houses with three or four bedrooms, you can be considered for a property that is smaller than you need if it will still reduce overcrowding.
+• Due to the lack of larger properties with three or four bedrooms, you can be considered for a property that is smaller than you need if it will still reduce overcrowding.

 Based on the household size criteria above, you will only be able to bid for properties that meet the needs of your household.